 Unless you know for sure you’ll pay that balance in full each month, select a credit card with a reasonable APR to minimize how much money you are forced to fork out in interest.

-First time credit card users don’t have access to the wild credit card perks of more advanced credit cards, but it’s still possible to choose a card with handy benefits like cash back or travel rewards.
+First-time card users don’t have access to the wild perks of more advanced credit cards, but it’s still possible to choose a card with handy benefits like cash back or travel rewards.
 Even if your rewards or cash back accumulate slowly, it’s better than nothing.
 Unfortunately, many of the high rewards cards are also more expensive, in terms of annual fees or interest rates.
 So, unless you’re a frequent traveler, don’t let a sexy rewards program lure you into a card that carries exorbitant financial terms.